 The illustration below is of a graph characterized by the vertices V and edges E:

-Activation functions generate an output value based on an input value and function equation:
+Activation functions generate an output value based on an input value and function equation.
+Below is a graph segment depicting an activation function:

-Matrix operations such as addition, multiplication and rotation use input matrices to create new output matrices.
+Matrix operations such as addition, multiplication and rotation use input matrices to create a new output matrix.
+Below is a graph segment depicting a matrix operation node:

 Memory functions retain information for use by other graph nodes.